Selecting a language will automatically trigger the translation of the page content.

 On the spot

-You must go to a police station or the gendarmerie of your choice.
+To file a complaint, you must go to the police station or to the gendarme of your choice.

 Who shall I contact

-The police or gendarmerie services are obliged to register the complaint.
+Police or gendarmerie services are obliged to register your complaint if you are a victim of infringement.

-If you don't know the perpetrator, you can fill out an online pre-complaint before traveling.
+If you don't know the perpetrator, you can fill out a online pre-complaint before you move.

 Online Pre-Complaint